giacomolozito/uptime-reporting/README.md

   --report-format jinja -report-jinja-template html --report-filename report.html
 ```

+The examples above are valid with any of the supported uptime services, by changing the `--service` parameter accordingly.

-See [Parameters](docs/PARAMETERS.md), [Tags Grouping](docs/TAGSGROUPING.md) and [Template Writing](docs/TEMPLATES.md) docs for in-depth explanation.
+See [Parameters](docs/PARAMETERS.md), [Tags Grouping](docs/TAGSGROUPING.md), [Template Writing](docs/TEMPLATES.md) and [Service-Specific Notes](docs/UPTIMESERVICES.md) docs for in-depth explanation.
 Understanding Tag Grouping is especially important for well-organized reports.

 ## Disclaimer

 This is an open source tool released under GPLv3, in the hope it will be useful.
-It is not endorsed by Pingdom, Solarwinds or any other organization.
+It is not endorsed by Pingdom, UptimeRobot or any other organization.